-The weekly runs to Costco bring to mind crowded parking lots and parents and kids loading up their carts in aisles full of bulk-sized items and standing in long lines.
+Weekly runs to Costco bring to mind crowded parking lots, parents and kids loading up their carts in aisles full of bulk-sized items, and standing in long lines.

 Take a tour through the aisles with us as we look at some of the many items retirees should be getting at lower prices at Costco — if they don’t mind the long lines.

 You don’t have to join Costco to take advantage of its generally low drug prices, as we detail in “7 Ways to Shop at Costco Without a Membership.”
 But joining brings additional perks for retirees looking to save on prescription drugs.

 For example, Costco members who don’t have health insurance, or who have insurance that doesn’t cover certain drugs, can take advantage of the Costco Member Prescription Program.
 The retailer describes it as “a prescription drug discount card program that provides eligible Costco members and their eligible dependents with the ability to obtain lower prices at participating pharmacies.”

 Retirees who have Medicare as health insurance also can browse Costco-preferred pharmacy plans right on Costco’s website.

 Whatever your optical style — eyeglasses, contact lenses or sunglasses — you can find it for less at Costco.
 The retailer has an optical department, where you also can get an exam and help choosing what’s best for you.

 Costco says it also accepts most insurance vision plans, and you don’t even have to be a Costco member to see an optometrist there.